An Explosion of Depression?

 The various elements in the picture reference the depressed feelings not of mourning but of melancholy, the most conspicuous being:

-• The dog, a symbol in Western art – and in therapy – of our identification with others, is shown shrivelled, half-starved and with eyes closed.
-Melancholia’s ties with others have almost dissolved.
+• The dog, a symbol in Western art of our identification with others, is shown shrivelled, half-starved and with eyes closed.
+Winston Churchill referred to his depression as his ‘black dog’.

-• The tools of craft, art and science are strewn over the floor like rubbish, clearly no longer of significance or use.
+• The tools of craft, art and science are strewn over the floor like rubbish, clearly no longer of significance or value.

 • Almost everything in the foreground scene is static, including the scales and bell.
 Nothing moves except for grains of sand in the hour glass whose chambers are shown with equal amounts of sand.

 In Melancholia time passes and nothing happens: the distinction between life and death is blurred.